 If you have kids, then maybe you’re familiar with the movie, Inside Out.
 (I highly recommend seeing if, BTW.)
 But our emotions are much more complicated than that.
 For a long time, it was largely accepted that there were six primary emotions that encompassed the human experience.
 But recent research suggests that the range of human emotions is much broader than that.

-In fact, recent study out of the University of California, Berkeley found 27 distinct categories of emotions bridged by continuous gradients by showing subjects more than 2,000 very short videos (5 to 10 seconds) and then plotting the different emotional clusters of these combination of feelings on an interactive mood map.
+In fact, a recent study out of the University of California, Berkeley found 27 distinct categories of emotions bridged by continuous gradients by showing subjects more than 2,000 very short videos (5 to 10 seconds) and then plotting the different emotional clusters of these combination of feelings on an interactive mood map.
 What they found was that our emotional states are not as simple as experiencing a single feeling and there are various gradients of emotions.

 Another study involved detailed interviews with 118 stock investors and their managers to understand how emotions affected performance in a fast paced environment where rapid decision-making is at a premium.
 Contrary to the popular belief that feelings are generally bad for decision making, researchers found that individuals who experienced more intense feelings achieved higher decision-making performance.
 Moreover, individuals who were better able to identify and distinguish among their current feelings achieved higher decision-making performance via their enhanced ability to control the possible biases induced by those feelings.